Final Fantasy Brave Exvius

-Final Fantasy Brave Exvius is a free-to-play role-playing game developed by Alim and published by Square Enix for iOS, Android and Amazon Fire devices.
-A spin-off of the Final Fantasy series, the game marks as the first collaborative effort between Square-Enix and Alim.
+Final Fantasy Brave Exvius was a free-to-play role-playing video game developed by Alim and published by Square Enix for iOS, Android and Amazon Fire devices.
+A spin-off of the Final Fantasy series, the game is the first collaborative effort between Square-Enix and Alim.
 As of August 2019, the app had been downloaded over 40 million times worldwide.
-A tactical RPG spin-off titled War of the Visions: Final Fantasy Brave Exvius was announced to be released in Japan on November 14, 2019, and globally on March 25, 2020.
+A tactical RPG spin-off titled War of the Visions: Final Fantasy Brave Exvius was released in Japan on November 14, 2019, and globally on March 25, 2020.

+It was discontinued globally on October 30, 2024, and in Japan on October 31, 2025.